mesolitica/context-parallelism/README.md

 ## 2024-10-15 update

 Drop Xformers because partial attention from Xformers does not support custom masking, and this necessary especially for causal.
-So we build our flash attention custom masking forked from https://github.com/alexzhang13/flashattention2-custom-mask
+So we build our flash attention custom masking forked from https://github.com/alexzhang13/flashattention2-custom-mask that also returned proper LSE.